KyleAsaff/RailsTopCharts/README.md

 A live demo of this project can be viewed at http://topcharts.kylesbox.com/

 # Features
-- Reads raw data from a CSV file and stores it in a PostgreSQL database
+- Reads raw data from a CSV file and stores it in a PostgreSQL database.
-- Displays a view for the Top Paid Apps for corresponding data
+- Displays a view for the Top Paid Apps for corresponding data.
-- Displays a view for the Top Free Apps for corresponding data
+- Displays a view for the Top Free Apps for corresponding data.
-- Displays a view for the Top Grossing Apps for corresponding data
+- Displays a view for the Top Grossing Apps for corresponding data.
-- Uses pagination to limit the lists to 50 apps on each page
+- Uses pagination to limit the lists to 50 apps on each page.
-- Pagination infinite-scroll for each chart
+- Pagination infinite-scroll for each chart.